HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 * There is no limit on the amount of data that can be rapidly permanently deleted.
 * Permanently deletion does not occur until after the grace period has elapsed.
 This could be problematic if files need to be removed sooner.
-* If two bundles share files and only one bundle is deleted, this leads to inconsistencies in the bundles.
+* If two bundles share files and only one bundle is deleted, this causes the remaining bundle to be incomplete.